Skip to main content

 In some cases — cataracts, for example — a surgical or medical intervention may correct a vision deficit that caused the failure.
 A driver who undergoes successful cataract surgery and achieves 20/40 with correction may pass their next DOT physical without needing an exemption.
 Always confirm with an ophthalmologist before assuming treatment will resolve the issue.

-Vision Waivers and Exemptions: Who Qualifies
+The Alternative Vision Standard: Who Qualifies

 How audit-ready are you for compliance?